 Homeowners

-In California, obtaining a permit and an independent inspection by a certified HERS Rater isn’t just a recommendation—it’s the law.
+In California, obtaining a permit and an independent inspection by a certified ECC Rater isn’t just a recommendation—it’s the law.
 Whether you’re building a new home, remodeling, or replacing your HVAC system, these steps ensure your project meet cost-saving energy efficiency standards.

 Homeowners requested to sign up with CHEERS can use a single Homeowner account with two levels of access:

-CF-1R Sign-Off (Design Documents) – No project access fee.
+CF1R Sign-Off (Design Documents) – No project access fee

-CF-2R Sign-off (Installation Documents) – One-time project access fee ($25)
+CF2R Sign-off (Installation Documents) – One time project access fee ($25)

 when making changes to your home’s HVAC system